COSC203 Web, Databases, and Networks

 // query the database

-const [rows, fields] = await db.query("SELECT * FROM Messages;");
+const [rows, fields] = await db.query("select * from messages");

 // set HTTP response headers